vaquarkhan/vaquarkhan/README.md

 The microservice architectural style is an approach to developing a single application:
-•As a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API
+* As a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API
-•These services are built around business capabilities •These services are independently deployable by fully automated deployment machinery •There is a bare minimum of centralized management of these services •These services may be written in different programming languages •These services use different data storage technologies By Martin Fowler's
+* These services are built around business capabilities
+* These services are independently deployable by fully automated deployment machinery
+* There is a bare minimum of centralized management of these services
+* These services may be written in different programming languages
+* These services use different data storage technologies By Martin Fowler's
 - https://martinfowler.com/articles/microservices.html